Antony Loewenstein

-Antony Loewenstein (born 1974) is a freelance investigative journalist, author, and film-maker based in Sydney.
-He covers the Israeli-Palestinian conflict and is known for his criticism of the treatment of Palestinians by the Israeli Government.
-His grandparents had escaped the Holocaust in Nazi Germany, but Loewenstein decided to take up German citizenship as an adult.
+Antony Loewenstein (born 1974) is a freelance investigative journalist, author, and filmmaker based in Sydney.
+He covers the Israeli–Palestinian conflict and is known for his criticism of the treatment of Palestinians by the Israeli Government.
+His grandparents had escaped the Holocaust in Nazi Germany.
+Loewenstein claimed German citizenship as an adult.

 His 2023 book, The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World, won and was shortlisted for several global literary awards.

 Early life and education

 Antony Loewenstein was born in Australia in 1974.
 His paternal grandparents left Germany and Austria just before World War II, but many members of their family had been killed in the Holocaust.